Bafel Talabani

-Military career

-Talabani underwent formal military training with the French Foreign Legion and British Special Forces.
-Following the 2003 U.S. invasion of Iraq, Talabani returned to Sulaymaniyah and took up his first official role as head of the Zanyari, the PUK's intelligence unit.
-In 2005, he founded and led the Counter-Terrorism Group of Kurdistan, and recruited members from the Peshmerga, which worked in support of the Multi-National Force – Iraq.
-These were initially focused on combatting the spread of al-Qaeda in Iraq.
-That same year, he launched a counterintelligence mission that resulted in the killing of Abdullah Qasre, a member of the Kurdistan Islamic Group.

-He stepped down from full-time military service in 2010 to support the political interests of the PUK.
-He returned in the mid-2010s to join the fight against the Islamic State.

 Political career

 After leaving active service, Bafel based himself at the family compound in Sulaymaniyah.
 He is credited as being a dealmaker and a political fixer within the party, as well as being able to move smoothly across partisan divides in the best interests of Kurdistan.
 Bafel was also behind his younger brother Qubad Talabani's emergence as a political figure with the latter becoming deputy prime minister of Iraqi Kurdistan.

 In 2016, Bafel headed PUK's decision-making body and accompanied PUK's delegation to Iran for talks.
 He is claimed to have had a decisive role in bringing back traditional PUK leaders as a high-ranking member of the Talabani family.
 He is credited with de-escalating PUK tensions, restoring a joint leadership of PUK with Gorran Movement and preparing a unified response to Masoud Barzani, former President of Iraqi Kurdistan and leader of the Kurdistan Democratic Party (KDP).